texttheater/bach/doc/book/src/conditional-expressions.md

 ## Predicate Expressions

-Precicate expressions are like conditional expressions except only the condition part (thus, the `if ...` clause, or the `is ...` clause, or the `is ... with ...` clause) is written out.
+Predicate expressions are like conditional expressions except only the condition part (thus, the `if ...` clause, or the `is ...` clause, or the `is ... with ...` clause) is written out.
 Bach then automatically completes: `then {yes: id} else {no: id}`.
 That is, the input is returned wrapped in an object